 The first thing you need to do is figure out where you have links to your CD Baby store posted; your website and your Facebook information tab are likely culprits.
 Then you need to find an alternative.

-The biggest problem with Amazon, even more important than the fees, is a problem that was the downfall of CD Baby.
+The biggest problem with Amazon, even more important than the fees, is the problem that was the downfall of CD Baby.
 Even if you go through the effort no one will ever find your music there.
 Unless they know the name of both your band and album and search it directly there is no way for them to stumble onto your records.
 The social and serendipitous element, the online equivalent of going to a show or talking to someone at the record store, is missing.

 Fortunately Bandcamp has come along as a far better alternative.
 Think of it as CD Baby merged with Facebook.
 Writing for a paper with a very niche musical focus I absolutely depend on Bandcamp to keep me in the loop about new albums and artists.
 I started by following a few super buyers, guys who seem to purchase a dozen albums a week within our niche.
 Bandcamp lets me know what they are discovering.